 The switch can be placed on a flat surface, such as a tabletop, or mounted in an optional, standard, 19-inch equipment rack with an optional rack mounting kit, part number 167365-B21.

 Surface Mounting

-To operate the switch on a surface, place the four rubber feet, provided in the kit, on the bottom surface of the switch.
-Continue the installation procedure with "Installing GBIC Modules," later in this chapter.
+To operate the switch on a surface, place the four rubber feet, provided in the package contents, on the bottom surface of the switch.

 Rack Mounting